noironetworks/charm-neutron-api-plugin-aci/README.md

      password for ACI user

-use-vmm
+aci-apic-system-id

      (string)

-     If true, api creates a openstack vmm domain, if false it uses domain specified by apic-domain-name
+     Id string for this openstack instance

-     True
+     openstack

-apic-domain-name
+aci-apic-entity-profile:

      (string)

-     Name of aci domain for this openstack instance
+     ACI Attached Entity Profile that is configured on fabric

 apic-connection-json